sphinx-labs/sphinx/specs/sphinx-module-proxy.md

       - Must set the active Merkle root's `DeploymentStatus` equal to `FAILED`.
       - Must remove the active Merkle root, preventing it from being approved in the future.
       - Must exit the `execute` function immediately, returning a `DeploymentStatus` equal to `FAILED`.
-- If there are no more leafs to execute for the active Merkle root:
+- If there are no more leaves to execute for the active Merkle root:
   - Must set the active Merkle root's `DeploymentStatus` equal to `COMPLETED`.
   - Must emit a `SphinxDeploymentCompleted` event in the `SphinxModuleProxy` using the active Merkle root.
   - Must remove the active Merkle root, preventing it from being approved in the future.
   - Must return a `DeploymentStatus` equal to `COMPLETED`.
-- If there are more leafs to execute for the active Merkle root:
+- If there are more leaves to execute for the active Merkle root:
   - Must return a `DeploymentStatus` equal to `APPROVED`.

 #### `function _getLeafHash(SphinxLeaf memory _leaf) internal pure returns (bytes32)`